simulatedScience/Twisty_Puzzle_Program/doc/twisty_puzzle_class_doc.md

 Every twisty puzzle will require some basic information to be stored.
 There are also quite a few functions that would make sense as puzzle-specific methods.

-Therefor we will create a class that represents a given puzzle.
+Therefore we will create a class that represents a given puzzle.

 # Requirements
 the different tasks require different sets of information.